 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the goodwill is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amount of goodwill at 31 December 2020 is EUR 9,141,930 (2019: EUR 10,099,216).
-Further details are given in Note 14.
+Further details are given in Note 12.